pritidesai/incubator-openwhisk-devtools/knative-build/runtimes/javascript/tests/webactionhttpredirect/README.md

 #
 -->

-# Hello World Web Action Test for OpenWhisk NodeJS Runtime using Knative
+# Web Action Test for OpenWhisk NodeJS Runtime using Knative

 ## Running the test using the "Curl" command